jasonm/backbone-js-on-rails-talk/slides/index.md

 * Know how to add Backbone to a new or existing Rails app

 ---
-# Apps shifting client-side
+# Web apps shifting client-side

 # Presenter Notes

-These days, some web apps have more code on the client than on the server.
+* These days, some web apps have more code on the client than on the server.

-Learn how Backbone.js is put together, how to use it with Rails, and how to make building JavaScript-heavy apps a pleasure.
+* Who is seeing these trends?
+What are you doing about it?

-How much JS?
+* How much JS?

     * Airbrake: Almost 0
     * Copycopter: 30%
     * Trajectory 41%
     * IoraHealth: 62%
     * Substance.io: 100%

 ---
 # Organize your JavaScript

 # Presenter Notes

-* Hands up: Procedural apps?
-Tag-soup PHP/JSP/whatever-SP?
-Now, framework?
+* Server cause & antipatterns: Req/response (CGI, EHTML) -> procedural & tag soup *SP.
-* Antipatterns: Deeply nested callbacks, app data stored in the DOM
+* Client cause & antipatterns: Async ($) -> Deeply nested callbacks (if-like), Stateful (DOM) -> app data stored in the DOM.
 * Patterns for organization.
 MVC is one.
 Good for GUI.
 * MVC over HTTP is often stateless.
 Some state maintained with session
 * MVC in GUI is stateful.
 Embrace this.